cigefi-ucr/FillingTimeSeries/README.md

 Filling Time Series is a Python package to help the users to work with geophysical time series by filling missing values in their data.
 Filling Time Series was developed at the Centro de Investigaciones Geofísicas (CIGEFI), Universidad de Costa Rica (UCR).

 ## Last updates
-- Fixing the error bar calculation.
+- Stable version.

 ## Documentation
-Documentation will be available soon.
+The documentation is available on [https://github.com/cigefi-ucr/FillingTimeSeriesGUI](https://github.com/cigefi-ucr/FillingTimeSeriesGUI)

 ## Features